patrickaod/Little-Origami/README.md

 ![Little Origmai 404 Page](documentation/overview/404-pg.jpeg)

 #### Confirmation Page

-The confimation page adds depth to form submission experience.
-Thanking the user for their input before returning them to Home Page completing their journey.
+The confimation page adds depth to the form submission experience.
+Thanking the user for their input before returning them to Home Page completing their journey around the website.

 ![Little Origami Confirmation Page](documentation/overview/confimation-pg.jpeg)

 ## UX

-The overall design of Little Origami was to be a balance between striking and elegent.
+The goal of the design for Little Origami was to be a balance between striking and elegent.
 Reflective of the current trends within the martial arts space.

 Libral use of contrasting colours, with bold images caputes the striking element.
-While, the fonts and the flow of the overall information seek to provide an aesthetic of elegence or refinement.
+While, the fonts and the flow and the flow of information showcase an elegent or refined aesthetic.

 ### Colour Scheme

-A trend among martial arts website is to use red, black, and yellow on a white background.
-This is a nod to the white gui adorned by the different coloured belts.
+A trend among martial arts websites is to use red, black, and yellow on a white background.
+This is a nod to the white gui adorned by the different coloured belts within the sport.
 Grey and darker shades are generally thrown in to contast these colours.
 The effect is an overall refined but striking website; perfect for martial arts.

 For this project, I chose to mostly follow this trend.
-As the most commonly used colours were black, yellow, and red.
-The colour palette looks as follows:
+As the colour palette for this website looks as follows:

 ![Little Origami Colour Palette](documentation/colours/colour-scheme.png)

 #### Color Application

-I opted to use #212529 - Eerie Black as the background.
-It tied the website's logo, content, and design better than a lighter alternative.
-The logo and branding are the focal point for this decision as it is better highlighted by the darkness.
+I opted to use #212529 - Eerie Black for the background colour as it tied the website's logo, content, and design better than a lighter alternative.

-The #FFFF00 - Yellow, FF0000 - Red, & #870000 - Dark red were all chosen to make the website as stiking as possible, and were used as follows:
+The #FFFF00 - Yellow, FF0000 - Red, & #870000 - Dark red were all chosen to make the website as stiking as possible, which all were used in the creation of the logo and branding.

+ The colours were then used as follows:

-- #FFFF00 - Yellow was use for the all the primary links and headings.
+- #FFFF00 - Yellow was use for the all the links and primary headings.

 - #FF0000 - Red was used for all subheadings.

-- #870000 - Dark Red was used in combination with black as a gradient background colour.
+- #870000 - Dark Red was used in combination with black as a gradient background colour, and hovered links.

-- #FFFFFF was used for the primary text as to keep good contrast.
+- #FFFFFF was used for the primary text to keep good contrast.

-- #000000 was used in certain instances when the background was of a lighter colour.
+- #000000 was used in certain instances when the background was a lighter colour.

 #### Additional Colours

-For the two additional pages, I chose an alternative background to add some personallity into the project.
+For the two additional pages, I chose an alternative background to add some personallity into my project.
 As way of leaving my mark (a trademark) on the project.

-The colours I used in a 45&deg; gradient are as follows:
+The colours I used were applied as a 45&deg; gradient and are as follows:

 - #833AB4 - Grape
 - #FD1D1D - Red